 Global learning is a core element of the Dartmouth experience, with students and scholars actively engaged in international study, research, and collaboration.
 DCAL funded several 2016-17 experiential learning opportunities designed to intentionally build students’ global awareness and international understanding through global and cross-cultural experiences.
 These involve programs in Tibet, Poland, South Africa, New Zealand, and Kosovo, among others.

-The Dartmouth Center for Service offers students opportunities to enrich their education through volunteering, internships, immersive experiences and exposure to social entrepreneurship.
+The Dartmouth Center for Social Impact offers students opportunities to enrich their education through volunteering, internships, immersive experiences and exposure to social entrepreneurship.
 The Center works with community organizations close to the Dartmouth campus and organizations outside the United States.

 The Dickey Center is the campus hub for global engagement for students and faculty.
 Organized into subject area pillars, the Dickey Center houses the Global Health Initiative, Arctic Studies Institute, Human Development Initiative, and the War and Peace Studies Program.
 The Dickey Center also leads Dartmouth’s participation in the White House’s Mandela Washington Fellowship, an intensive training program for some of the most promising young African entrepreneurs.
 In addition, the Dickey Center offers a variety of international experiential learning and research internships for students.
 Lastly, the Dickey Center hosts a number of student organisations which aim to raise awareness of and to participate in advocacy on global issues; these include the Dartmouth Coalition for Global Health and the Dartmouth Council on Climate Change.